fernwerker/ownDynDNS/README.md

 `allowCreate` | true/`false` | allows creation of entries if parameter `create=true` in URL
 `restrictDomain` | true / `false` | allows admin to restrict the domain to update to a given value `domain` and/or `host`.
 See URL parameters for host parameter explanation
 `allowNetcupCreds` | true / `false` | allows the user to pass netcup credentials directly via the URL.
 URL creds will be preferred if any still exist in .env file
+`allowAnonymous` | true / `false` | allows anonymous login, recommended only if you do not store any credentials and disable logging

 * alternatively you can use .configure.sh to create your .env file for you (if you are on a *NIX system)